-The major roles of the Northeast Iceland Nature Research Center according to Icelandic Legislation no. 60/1992 are:
+The major roles of the Northeast Iceland Nature Research Centre according to Icelandic Legislation no. 60/1992 are:

 - To do scientific research on NE Iceland nature with focus on NE Iceland natural phenomenon.

 - To collect data and references regarding the natural history of NE Iceland.

 - To promote acceptable land use, nature conservation and environmental education for schools in NE Iceland